LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 npm ERR! command false ls-remote ssh://git@github.com/something/something.git
 ```

-If you want to set `allow-git=root` in some of the projects, you can't put `git=false` in the home config, but you can still set `allow-git=none` and `git=false` in configs of specific projects and put `allow-git=root` and no value for a git command override in the projects where you want to allow direct git dependencies.
+If you want to set `allow-git=root` in some of the projects, you can't put `git=false` in your home config, but you _can_ still set `allow-git=none` and `git=false` in project-specific `.npmrc` files and put `allow-git=root` and no value for a git command override in the projects where you want to allow direct git dependencies.

 :::

-### yarn
+### Yarn

-Upgrade to yarn 4.14+ to get the `approvedGitRepositories` setting.
+Upgrade to Yarn 4.14+ which adds the `approvedGitRepositories` setting.

-Once you add the setting, earlier versions of yarn4 will complain about an unknown field, so it'll be hard to miss you're not on the right version.
+Once you add the setting, earlier versions of Yarn 4.x will complain about an unknown field, so it'll be hard to miss you're not on the right version.

 ```yaml title=.yarnrc.yml
 ## Don't run lifecycle scripts by default.
 You can still allow them on a per-package basis with @lavamoat/allow-scripts